 The value of a car accident claim increases when the victim sustains permanent disabilities or impairments, such as paralysis, amputations, and permanent brain damage.
 The cost of treatment and care for permanent injuries is much higher.
 Also, the person may require long-term personal care.

 Additionally, a person who sustains a permanent impairment may not be able to work.
-The loss of income over a lifetime could total millions of dollars.
+The loss of income – or loss of consortium for family members – over a lifetime could total millions of dollars.